Confronted animals: European art

 In Europe, confronted animals are an important motif in animal style, or zoomorphic decoration, Insular art, and the Romanesque.
 In these contexts there may be little or nothing between the two animals, and the emphasis is on the pair themselves.
 Human figures are often treated in the same way, often mixed in with animals in decorative schemes - archers were especially popular in the Romanesque period.

 The early Anglo-Saxon ship burial found in contemporary Great Britain at Sutton Hoo, from the seventh century AD, contains famous examples of Migration Period art.
 The Sutton Hoo purse-lid has three stylized confronted-animal pairs; the two side pairs, left and right, are identical, and have the animals in the person's clutched grasp.
 The central confronted animals are even more complex in theme.

 Opposed animals are used in Insular art, the style of which is derived from a mixture of Celtic and northern European design traditions.
 Confronted animals, or animals intertwined in very intricate patterns, often depicted grabbing at each other to form the "gripping beast" pattern, are a main feature of some periods of Viking art.
 So intertwined are the animals, they are dissolved into pure ornament, and the individuals are barely discernable from each other.
 Confronted animals are also frequently seen in European Romanesque art, for example as decorative patterns in Romanesque architecture.

-Supporters in heraldry, not always a matched pair, continue the theme.
+Supporters in heraldry, not always a matched pair, continue the theme, as do arms presented 'in courtesy' (with charges regarding each other).